atomicdata-dev/atomic-server/cli/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    delta       Update the store using an single Delta get         Traverses a Path and prints the resulting Resource or Value. help        Prints this message or the help of the given subcommand(s) list        List all bookmarks
+    destroy    Permanently removes a Resource.
+Uses Commits. edit       Edit a single Atom from a Resource using your text editor.
+Uses Commits. get        Traverses a Path and prints the resulting Resource or Value. help       Prints this message or the help of the given subcommand(s) list       List all bookmarks
-    new         Create a Resource
+    remove     Remove a single Atom from a Resource.
+Uses Commits. set        Update an Atom's value.
+Uses Commits.

-    populate    Adds the default Atoms to the store tpf         Finds Atoms using Triple Pattern Fragments validate    Validates the store
+Visit https://github.com/joepio/atomic for more info
 ```

 ## Installation